Fair Housing for the Classroom

 The curriculum includes interactive presentations, simulation experiences, live spoken word performances by the artists as well as the students, graded participation, and community exploration.
 Through these components students have the opportunity to explore what fair housing means to them and in what ways they can get involved in their community, all while developing speaking and writing skills through the rich and inclusive culture of spoken word.
 The poetry and creative components are designed to provide students the opportunity to create their own art and share their voice, as well as further their speaking and writing skill sets.
 The program’s goal is to combine fair housing focused civil rights content and the spoken word to empower high school students with a better understanding of their rights and the importance of place as well as how to use their creative voice in positive ways to express themselves and impact their community.

 The WRW program has continued to grow, having been delivered in classrooms in Union High School, C.A.
-Frost High School, and Ottawa Hills High School (GRPS) and Godfrey-Lee Public Schools East Lee Campus, and Godwin Heights High School.
+Frost High School, and Ottawa Hills High School (GRPS), Godfrey-Lee Public Schools East Lee Campus, and Godwin Heights High School.
 Check out previous student performances here.

 The Fair Housing Five & the Haunted House